wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/choreo-managed-postgresql-databases.md

    - Available regions will depend on the selected cloud provider.
 Choreo currently supports US and EU regions across all providers.
 7. Select the service plan.
    - Service plans vary in the dedicated CPU, memory (RAM), storage space allocated for your database, the backup retention periods, and high-availability configurations for production use cases.

+## Create a Choreo-managed PostgreSQL vector database

+Follow the steps below to create a Choreo-managed PostgreSQL database:

+1. Sign in to the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev/).
+2. In the header, click the **Organization** list.
+This opens the organization home page.
+3. In the left navigation menu, click **Dependencies** and then **Vector Databases**.
+4. Follow the steps 4 onwards in the [Create a Choreo-managed PostgreSQL database](#create-a-choreo-managed-postgresql-database) section.

 ## Connecting to your Choreo-managed PostgreSQL database